Devin Vassell NBA Preview vs. the Suns

-Devin Vassell will take the court for the San Antonio Spurs on Tuesday at 10:00 PM ET, versus the Phoenix Suns.
+Devin Vassell and the San Antonio Spurs hit the court versus the Phoenix Suns at 10:00 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's look at Vassell's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for Vassell, let's examine some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.